apache/accumulo-website/_docs-2/administration/upgrading.md

 The `accumulo-cluster` script now uses a single file that defines the location of the managers, tservers, etc. You can create this file using the command `accumulo-cluster create-config`.
-You will then need to transfer the contents of the individual files to this new consolidated file.
+You will then need to transfer the contents of the current individual files to this new consolidated file.

 ### Encrypted Instances